Working for New York State

 After you apply, you will receive a notification indicating whether you are approved to take the examination.

 After taking an examination, you will be notified by email when official scores are available online, usually within 90 - 120 days of the examination date.

 Eligible lists and score notices are available on the Eligible List Management System (ELMS).
 If you have any other questions regarding your status, you may also call our List Maintenance Unit at (518) 457-4295 for more information.

 For Frequently Asked Questions regarding what happens after taking an examination, visit the FAQ page.

 Training and Experience Examinations

-- Online questionnaires for State Government positions including Information Technology Specialist, State Program Examiner, and others.
+- Online questionnaires for State Government positions.
+You can complete some training and experience examinations online such as Information Technology Specialist, State Program Examiner, Professional Engineer, and others.